HPV Vaccination for Girl Child – Importance & When to Get?

 When Should Your Girl Child Get Vaccinated?

 It is advised to vaccinate your girl child as early as medically possible.
-HPV vaccine can be administered at nine years of age (5).
+The HPV vaccine can be administered at nine years of age (5).
 The age limit for the cervical cancer vaccine is 45.
 However, it is most viable if administered by the age of 26.
 If you are between 27 and 45, consult your doctor regarding the efficacy and health risks of taking the HPV vaccine (6).

-Cervavac is the first Indian HPV vaccine developed by the Serum Institute of India based in Pune.
+Cervavac is the first Indian HPV vaccine developed by the Serum Institute of India, based in Pune.
 It aims to prevent cervical cancer and other HPV-related cancers.
 It targets the HPV16, HPV18, HPV6, and HPV11 strains.
 The cervical cancer vaccine price ranges between INR 200 and INR 400.
 The quadrivalent vaccine can be administered in two or three doses based on age.

 FAQs